fadden/CiderPress2/DiskArc/README.md

 Modification dates on files are *not* updated automatically when files are modified.
 The assumption is that the library is being used for file archiving, not general file access.

+The order in which files appear in directories is important for most filesystems.
+For HFS the sort order is rigidly defined and is a key part of the disk organization.
+For ProDOS it can affect how things work, e.g. when booting the first ".system" file is executed.
+DOS 3.3 disks would sometimes use the first few entries as a disk title, so changing the order would scramble the message.
+Pascal file entries are sorted by their position on the disk.
+CP/M is more relaxed, with the "natural" ordering harder to define because each file can have multiple directory entries.

 ### CP/M ###

+CP/M is well supported, for reading and writing.
+The filesystem is thoroughly scanned for errors.
+All v2.2 features, and some v3 features, are supported.

 [ ... ]

-- does extending file with SetLength() create sparse region, or fill with 0xe5?
-- extending with seek + write creates sparse region in the middle?
+Sparse files are supported, but uncommon.
+Extending a file with `SetLength()` does not create a sparse section, but seeking past the end of file and writing data will cause the middle section to be allocated sparsely.

 Implementations of the CP/M operating system are many and varied.
-The disk format function does not currently create bootable disks.
+The disk format function does not currently create bootable disks, since it's probably best to leave the choice of OS implementation to the user.
 While the IFileSystem `Format()` call is defined as a fast-format operation that lays down the directory tracks without erasing the storage, the CP/M implementation does a full clear, because empty blocks are expected to be filled with 0xe5 rather than 0x00.

 Most file lengths are expressed in 128-byte increments, though some disks store precise lengths.
 Text files work around this issue by ending at the first Ctrl+Z character (0x1a).
 The filesystem